confident-ai/deepeval/docs/docs/measuring_llm_performance/llmeval.md

 ```

 - `completion_function` - This expects a callable accepting a text input and returns a string (Similar to OpenAI's completion protocol).
+- `minimum_score` - The minimum score is a score from 0 to 1 that shows the minimum score required to pass a test based on LLMEval.
+Defaults to 0.5.